jjgecon/NLP_notes/README.md

 uv sync
 ```

+> sometimes in Windows you will have problems if used in OneDrive.
+[People](https://github.com/astral-sh/uv/issues/7906) have suggested `uv cache clean`.

 ## VS Code (Recommended)

 Open VS Code in the folder containing the `.venv` folder (which might be hidden).